justanotherinternetguy/XSpeech/README.md

 # XSpeech: A Novel Deep Learning Approach to Classifying Stutters

-### this code is NOT updated - the updated code is on my local PC which I have not been able to update yet
+### this code is NOT updated!!! - i have yet to commit/push the updated model files + code as there are some file size problems and the code is quite messy.